liamtbo/lunar_landing/README.md

 - run_prelearned.py

 ## Description
 The "LunarLander-v2" environment in OpenAI Gymnasium is a classic control problem where the objective is to safely land a lunar lander on the moon's surface.
-The environment simulates a lunar landing module with two lateral thrusters and a main engine.
-The agent must control these thrusters to land the module on the designated landing pad located between two flags.
+The environment simulates a lunar landing module with two lateral thrusters and a main engine that are learned/controlled by the agent.
+I deployed a deep q-learning network with a single hidden layer as a solution to this problem.

-The environment provides challenges in balancing the lander while controlling its descent speed and orientation to achieve a soft landing.
-Successful landings require precise control to minimize horizontal and vertical velocities and to ensure that both legs of the lander touch down simultaneously.

 ## State Space
 The state space of the LunarLander-v2 environment is an 8-dimensional continuous space that